Piano: return to playing

 Please download our Return to playing resources booklet and prepare a piece of your choice to play at the first session.
 You may wish to play just an extract of one of these pieces.
 This booklet is comprised of copyright-free music from IMSLP.org

 You are also welcome to bring a piece of your own choice.

 When I've finished, what course can I do next?

-This course will prepare you to join a Piano/keyboards or Piano workshop class in a subsequent term.
-Your tutor advise which level would suit you.
+This course will prepare you to join a Piano/keyboards or Piano workshop class during a subsequent term.
+Your tutor will advise which level would best suit you.

 If you are interested in further City Lit piano classes, please take a moment to read our blog: Choosing a piano class at City lit which lists our full sequence of piano classes.

 For further courses in musicianship and music theory please click: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.